Skip to continue

 BAE Systems chose a 25.8-mile stretch of the Thames as the trial location; this contained 18 bridges and two sharp turns.
 One complete traversal of the route was conducted in order to build a map of the environment, then a second was completed to localise against it.

-Terran360 uses around 10MB/km of space for map building, thus less than 3.5 GB of space would be needed to map the entire River Thames.
-The results of the trial showed that Terran360 provided successful localisation, with an average of 10.3 cm accuracy throughout the journey.
-Terran360 localised the complete length of the journey, including throughout areas that are typically challenging to sensor-based localisation techniques.
+The radar solution uses around 10MB/km of space for map building, thus less than 3.5 GB of space would be needed to map the entire River Thames.
+The results of the trial showed that the solution provided successful localisation, with an average of 10.3 cm accuracy throughout the journey.
+The sensor localised the complete length of the journey, including throughout areas that are typically challenging to sensor-based localisation techniques.

-Even when off map, with distances up to 50 m, Terran360 could still localise itself in the radar map as well as in feature sparse locations where landmarks were up to 300 m away.
-Figure 2 shows the high-resolution data that Terran360 provided, using Navtech radar.
+Even when off map, with distances up to 50 m, the sensor could still localise itself in the radar map as well as in feature sparse locations where landmarks were up to 300 m away.
+Figure 1 shows the high-resolution data provided using Navtech radar.

-Radar point clouds (shown by blue and red dots) extracted by Terran360 to localise vessel position within the environment.
+Figure 2: Radar point clouds (shown by blue and red dots) extracted by the solution to localise vessel position within the environment.

-Navtech also compared Terran360’s yaw estimates with GNSS headings, then compared this across the localisation run.
-Results are shown in Figure 4.
+Navtech also compared the radar yaw estimates with GNSS headings, then compared this across the localisation run.
+Results are shown in Figures 3 and 4.
 Five areas along the route were found to have spike in error.
 GNSS estimates can be seen to jump significantly at the exit of a bridge and when the boat makes a sharp turn.
-In contrast, Terran360 continued to localise successfully, providing accurate positioning in all of these locations.
+In contrast, the radar continued to localise successfully, providing accurate positioning in all of these locations.

 This trial demonstrated the capability of radar-based localisation, which gave an average accuracy of 10.3cm throughout the journey.
-When directly compared to GNSS, Terran360 provided superior localisation under bridges and during sharp turns.
+When directly compared to GNSS, radar provided superior localisation under bridges and during sharp turns.

 Navtech Radar is now looking for partners within the marine industry, willing to collaborate on proof of concept trials using our radar sensor for localisation, perception, anti-collision and obstacle detection.